dispatchrun/coroutine/README.md

 2
 ```

-The `coroutine.New` and `coroutine.Yield` functions are the main functions that
+`coroutine.New` and `coroutine.Yield` are the main functions that applications
-applications would use to create coroutines and declare yield points.
+use to create coroutines and declare yield points.
 An important observation to make here is the fact that the functions have two
 generic type parameters (we name then `R` and `S`) to declare the type of values
 that the program can receive from and send to the coroutine.
 The types passed to